5 ways to stop your business from losing money

 1. Get organised

 Time is money, and there’s no bigger drain on your time than being disorganised.
-By investing a few hours into developing systems and processes for your business, you’ll save substantial time and avoid losing money in the long run.
+By investing a few hours into developing systems and processes for your business, you’ll save substantial time and avoid potentially losing money in the long run.

 Ideas include document templates for paperwork, consistent guidelines for subcontractors, spreadsheets to track expenses and a system to capture receipts (even if it’s a different shoebox for each month).